LaunchCodeEducation/lchs/src/chapters/databases/crud.rst

    single: SQL; query
    single: SQL; CRUD

-When we perform an operation on a database, we write a **query**.
+To interact with a database, we write a **query**.
 Queries can be simple or complex, depending on the task.
 We can fit each query’s purpose into one of four categories:

 #.
 Create
 #.
 Read